emmanuellyautomated/vagrant-elk/README.md

 * run `vagrant up`
 * visit `http://localhost:8080` to access kibana

+### Future Plans
+* bash provisioning done in provision.sh will be migrated to ansible

 ---

 NOTE: nginx is password protected and the username and login are both `vagrant`.
 Change to something else if you'd like.